Choosing Safe Baby Products: Bathtubs

 - The bathtub should have slip-resistant backing to keep it from moving.

-- Beware of foam cushions; your baby could tear off pieces and swallow them.
+- Bathtubs with foam cushions are dangerous because your baby could tear off pieces and swallow them.

-- Do not choose a tub with rough edges, which can scratch your baby.
+- Don't choose a tub with rough edges, which can scratch your baby.

 - An infant-to-toddler tub will last longer as it can be adjusted when your baby grows.